NOTE: Some UI elements in the Dataset Management Experience have been updated since 12/7

 By reprojecting data, some precision can be lost.
-If you want to maintain precision, we can simply add a new column which will have the reprojected value, and leave the state plane columns unmodified.
+If you want to maintain precision, we can simply add a new column that will have the reprojected value, and leave the state plane columns unmodified.
 Let’s go this route, so we will choose “Add Column” from the left sidebar.
 We can name our new column something like “WGS84 Point”.
 We don’t need to choose a Source Column now, simply hit save and we will see a message that our column has been added.
 Now let’s head back to the data table by clicking “Preview Data Table” on the left sidebar.

 We’ll see our new column added to the very end of our dataset.
 Select the “Data Transforms” option from this column’s option dropdown.

 Transforming the Data

 This will bring up the data transform editor.
 We’ll want to make a POINT column out of our longitude and latitude columns.
 We can use the “make_point” function to make our point out of our source columns.